Self-supervised learning

 dataloader = torch.utils.data.DataLoader(

-batch_size=128, # a large batch size helps with the learning
+batch_size=128, # A large batch size helps with learning.

 Note